-When working with Coveo for Sitecore, you need to translate your fields into the Coveo format that matches the index you are using.
-Sitecore field names are encoded by default before being saved in the Coveo index.
-The reason is to avoid field collision when multiple Sitecore instances are indexed in the same Coveo index (see Adding External Fields in Coveo for Sitecore).
+When working with Coveo for Sitecore, you might want to translate your fields into the Coveo format that matches the index you are using.
+Field translation avoids field name collisions when multiple Sitecore instances are indexed in the same Coveo index (see Adding External Fields in Coveo for Sitecore).

 For instance, the field

 fhaslayout83756, and the same field in the

 All translated field names receive prefix f and a numerical suffix made of one to five digits.
 Spaces are converted to